Yakuza: Like A Dragon: A Bold Step Forward – Xbox One Review

 Ryu Ga Gotoku Studio and Sega have brought a fresh new take on the Yakuza formula.
 While there are some missteps in pacing for the main campaign, Yakuza: Like A Dragon is a bold step forward for the series.

 The story of Yakuza: Like A Dragon is an intriguing tale about government corruption and the Yakuza war.
-This time you are not playing as series protagonist, Kazuma Kiryu, and instead, you take on the role of a newcomer, Ichiban Kasuga.
+This time, you are not playing as the series protagonist, Kazuma Kiryu, and instead, you take on the role of a newcomer, Ichiban Kasuga.

 “The Turn-Based Mechanics are Surprisingly Successful”

-Like A Dragon changes the franchise traditions, and introduces an entirely new combat system.
-Transforming from it from a beat em up game to a turn based strategy game.
-Initially, I was sceptical if a turn based system would work for a Yakuza game, but I was pleasantly surprised.
-It takes its roots from many JRPG turn based games, and throw’s it’s own spin on the formula.
+Like A Dragon changes the franchise traditions and introduces an entirely new combat system.
+Transforming it from a beat ’em up game to a turn-based strategy game.
+Initially, I was skeptical if a turn-based system would work for a Yakuza game, but I was pleasantly surprised.
+It takes its roots from many JRPG turn-based games and throws its own spin on the formula.

-In a typical turn-based game, when the enemy has their turn you can’t do anything to defend against damage so you are left to soak up the damage.
-Whereas in Like A Dragon guarding enemy attacks can actually halve damage done to your party members.
-It’s just the little things which make this turn based system stand out from the pack.
+In a typical turn-based game, when the enemy has their turn, you can’t do anything to defend against damage, so you are left to soak up the damage.
+Whereas in Like A Dragon, guarding enemy attacks can actually halve damage done to your party members.
+It’s just the little things that make this turn-based system stand out from the pack.